Effect of Varying the TD-lc-DFTB Range-Separation Parameter on Charge and Energy Transfer in a Model Pentacene/Buckminsterfullerene Heterojunction: Introduction

-This article is organized as follows: The next section provides a brief review of the basic theory used in this paper.
-Section~\ref{sec:Computational Details_7} provides computational details and our results are presented in Sec.~\ref{sec:Results_7}.
-Section~\ref{sec:Conclusion_7} contains our concluding discussion.
+The remainder of this paper is organized as follows: The next section reviews those aspects of TD-lc-DFTB FSSH theory which are important for this paper and explains how we define ET and CT.
+Computational details are provided in Sec.~\ref{sec:details}.
+Results are presented in Sec.~\ref{sec:results}.
+Section~\ref{sec:conclude} contains our concluding discussion.